Magento plugin

 • online listing (active)

 Any previously mentioned events will be tracked and added to the Queue and later sent to Bloomreach Engagement.
-The queue is processed by a configurable cron that is regularly running based on the plugin’s configuration.
+The queue is processed by a configurable cron that runs regularly based on the plugin’s configuration.

-The data is synchronized with Bloomreach Engagement via REST API, using CSV files, for the initial import, and API endpoints, for updating the customer and product information.
+The data is synchronized with Bloomreach Engagement via REST API, using CSV files, for the initial import, and API endpoints, to update the customer and product information.

-There is a number of possible additional features that come with
+There are a number of possible additional features that come with the plugin:

 • Customizable schedule of jobs* (affects updates frequency)